 Hearing loss is an issue that many individuals experience throughout the course of a lifetime.
 In most cases, hearing ability is reduced gradually over time until your hearing reaches a level that affects your life.
 At that time, medical intervention is sought so the quality of life can be maintained or elevated.
 In some cases, however, marked hearing loss can occur rapidly, either in an instance where you go to sleep with typical hearing and wake up deaf in one ear or when hearing declines rapidly over the course of a few days.
-Other symptoms such as sudden ringing in your ears could also occur, leading you to wonder when a visit to your physician is warranted.
+Other symptoms such as sudden ringing in your ears or a clogged ear canal could also occur, leading you to wonder when a visit to your physician is warranted.
 When is hearing loss a medical emergency?
 Can prompt treatment help you prevent permanent hearing loss?

 Sudden Hearing Loss Symptoms

 When hearing gradually declines over several years or a lifetime, you sometimes don’t notice the changes until they start having an impact on your everyday life.
 If you wake up to a sudden hearing loss in one or both ears, it can be frightening and disorienting.
 Even if the loss takes several days to fully manifest, it’s important to address the issue quickly.
 This type of hearing loss can be permanent if assessment and treatment are not completed soon after symptoms begin.
 In some cases, warning signs can occur before the actual loss of hearing, so if you experience any of these symptoms, pay attention to see if the quality of your hearing becomes reduced.

 - Sudden, persistent ringing in the ear